techymaj/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 [7-print_chessboard.c]() A function that prints the chessboard.
 [8-print_diagsums.c]() Write a function that prints the sum of the two diagonals of a square matrix of integers.
 [100-set_string.c]() Double pointer, double fun.
+[101-crackme_password]() Create a file that contains the password for the crackme2 executable.